Phoenician Expansion during the Iron Age

 In 678 BC Sidon rebelled against the Assyrians, who annihilated the city and rebuilt it on the mainland.
 Sieges of Tyre took place in 672 BC and 668 BC, but the city resisted both, only submitting in the later years of Ashurbanipal, the last great king of the Assyrian Empire.

 The Babylonians, former Assyrian vassals, rebelled and formed the Neo-Babylonian Empire.
-Phoenician cities revolted during the reigns of Nabopolassar (626–605 BC) and Nebuchadnezzar II (c.?605 – c.?562 BC).
-Nebuchadnezzar II besieged Tyre, supposedly for thirteen years (585 BC through 573 BC, per contemporary Phoenician historiography, following the 587 BC conquest of Jerusalem), though the city wasn't destroyed.
+Phoenician cities revolted during the reigns of Nabopolassar (626–605 BC) and Nebuchadnezzar II (c.
+605 – c.
+562 BC).
+Nebuchadnezzar II besieged Tyre, supposedly for thirteen years (585 BC through 573 BC, according to contemporary Phoenician historiography, following the 587 BC conquest of Jerusalem), though the city wasn't destroyed.
 This thirteen-year siege length is only found in Josephus' first-century writings.
 Helen Dixon suggests the "siege" was likely smaller interventions or a limited blockade.

-The Phoenicians during and after the bronze age collapse Greek Expansion by c 550 BC The Phoenicians during and after the bronze age collapse Greek Expansion by c 550 BC
+The Middle East during the Phoenician Expansion Period Greek Expansion by c 550 BC The Middle East during the Phoenician Expansion Period Greek Expansion by c 550 BC

 Greek Expansion by c 550 BC